CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 **We'll reuse the same notebook as in challenge 2, as it will have the container images cached.**

-Our Azure Subscription must first have the providers for Azure Container Instances enabled:
+Our Azure Subscription must first have the resource providers for Azure Container Instances enabled (in many cases, this is probably already enabled in your subscription):

 ```python
 !az provider show -n Microsoft.ContainerInstance -o table